Academic advice and support scheme

-In 1990 the ANU College of Law established a support scheme to give Indigenous Australian students the skills to succeed in their law degree.
-This Scheme works in association with the Tjabal Indigenous Higher Education Centre, part of the Division of Student Life at ANU.
+In 1990, the ANU College of Law established a support scheme to give Indigenous Australian students the skills to succeed in their law degree.
+This scheme works in association with the Tjabal Indigenous Higher Education Centre, part of the Division of Student Life at ANU.
 The program is now well established with successful graduates and an Indigenous student group spread through all years of the degree and in postgraduate studies.
-The completion rate for ANU Law Indigenous students is amongst the highest in the country.
+Moreover, the graduation rate for ANU Law Indigenous students is amongst the highest in the country.

 Our curriculum includes Indigenous Australian legal issues in various courses and we offer the elective subjects 'Indigenous Australians and the Law' and ‘Indigenous Community Legal Clinic’.

-While often the pathway to Law may be through commencing studies in another area, if you are expecting to receive an ATAR above 85 you should contact our Indigenous Academic Adviser, Dr Asmi Wood to discuss options.
-Asmi can be contacted on +61 2 6125 8141.
+While often the pathway to law may be through commencing studies in another area, if you are expecting to receive an ATAR above 85 you should contact our Indigenous academic advisor, Professor Asmi Wood to discuss options.

 Indigenous legal employment program

-The ANU Indigenous Legal Employment Program, launched in 2000, is designed to encourage private sector law firms to employ undergraduate Indigenous law students during their studies.
-Firms have the option of employing students either as cadets under the or as part-time employees.
+Launched in 2000, the ANU Indigenous Legal Employment Program is designed to encourage private sector law firms to employ undergraduate Indigenous law students during their studies.
+Firms have the option of employing students either as cadets under the Commonwealth National Indigenous Cadetship Program or as part-time employees.
 Students gain some financial support as well as obtaining legal practice skills and supportive contacts within the legal profession.
-At present all our second and later year Indigenous students have cadetships.
-Further information is available from the Indigenous Academic Advisor.
+At present, all our second- and later year Indigenous students have cadetships.
+Further information is available from the Indigenous academic advisor.

 ANU offers a wide range of Indigenous scholarships to the full ANU community.
 In addition, the ANU College of Law also offers the following scholarships to Indigenous law students.

-- , for Indigenous Australian law students planning to undertake their professional legal training (PLT)
+- Indigenous Students' PLT Scholarship for Indigenous Australian law students planning to undertake their professional legal training (PLT)

-- Regional Rural and Remote placements.
-The College provides financial assistance to enable law students to undertake the legal placement component of their PLT in RRR settings.
+- Regional Rural and Remote (RRR) placements involve financial assistance to enable law students to undertake the legal placement component of their PLT in RRR settings.
 We partner with the National Association of Community Legal Centres (NACLC) to match graduates with publicly funded legal assistance services in RRR Australia including community legal centres, legal aid offices, aboriginal legal services and family violence prevention legal services.

 ANU is contributing to the national reconciliation process and the aspirations of local Indigenous communities.
 Our vision is for an Australia that provides equal chances for all, while recognising and respecting the special place, culture and contribution of Aboriginal and Torres Strait Islander peoples as the first Australians.
 We will work to further scholarly learning, research and public knowledge of Indigenous issues.